imodstyle/docker-baseimage-gui/README.md

-# A minimal docker baseimage to ease creation of X graphical application containers based of Jlesage
+# A minimal docker baseimage to ease creation of X graphical application containers based of Jlesage, this intended for educational purpose only

 This is a docker baseimage that can be used to create containers able to run any X application on a headless server very easily.
 The application's GUI